 It was hard for me to swallow but realizing that I turned on a show to distract my daughter when actually she was saying she needed me in her own way was something I desperately wanted to change.
 I want to be fully present, which is hard and takes courage.
 I want to dive deep into this motherhood calling I’m walking out and not barely get through it.
 I want to look back and see a life fulfilled and not regret the moments I wasn’t there.
 Working from home, can steal those moments from you and putting up boundaries is hard but rewarding.

 When we started this challenge, I decided that I would commit to doing a craft a day, no matter the mess.
 (READ THIS BLOG) Whenever I wanted to turn on the tv, I would get out the paint, markers, crayons, cardboard you name it and we would create something fun and then both girls would play with whatever we made for the next few hours.
 Whenever I wanted to reach for the comfort of a “few minutes to myself” I turned on worship or princess music and started dance parties and then walked into the other room to take a few minutes.
-At night, I turned on story books for Olive to listen too. (we have a CINEMOOD and they have preloaded disney storybooks on that I would turn on for her, but audible has some too).
-Our inlaws also got her a leapfrog and we call it her computer and she has been loving learning and playing with this while in the car.
-We used it on our 3 hour drive to the mountains where normally we would have let her just watch shows.
+At night, I turned on story books for Olive to listen too. (we have a CINEMOOD and they have preloaded Disney storybooks on that I would turn on for her, but audible has some too).
+Austin’s parents got her a Leapfrog and we call it her “computer” (it isn't a screen it’s little books) and she has been loving learning and playing with this while in the car.
+We used it on our 3-hour drive to the mountains where normally we would have let her just watch shows.

-After the second week we realized that she would go sit and read books by herself.
-This of course, came from us reading to her way more instead of turning on shows.
-But she started to read books more and then we noticed Pearl was sit and flip through pages and talk and read books more. (beautiful right)
+After the second week, we realized that she would go sit and read books by herself.
+This, of course, came from us reading to her way more instead of turning on shows.
+But she started to read books more and then we noticed Pearl was sitting and flip through pages and talk and read books more. (beautiful right)

-The only time she would ask for a show is if she saw one of us go downstairs where our tv was because she associates our basement with a show.
+The third and fourth week were similar, and the only time she would ask for a show is if she saw one of us go downstairs where our tv was because she associates our basement with a show.
 We would just say we aren’t watching a show right now lets go….fill in the blank with something to do.

-alot of you have messaged me on instagram asking “how” how have I done no screen time when you feel like your kids rely on it.
-But most of you have messaged me have also said you notice a huge behavioral shift in your kids when they watch a screen (tv,youtube, etc) So here are a list of things you can offer your children instead of the tv.
-Also some of you said you start or end your day with the tv and you’re not sure how to change that.
+a lot of you have messaged me on Instagram asking “how” how have I done no screen time when you feel like your kids rely on it.
+But most of you have messaged me have also said you notice a huge behavioral shift in your kids when they watch a screen (tv, youtube, etc) So here is a list of things you can offer your children instead of the tv.
+Also, some of you said you start or end your day with the tv and you’re not sure how to change that.
 I just want to encourage you that even though change isn’t always comfortable it is certainly doable!
 It just takes consistency.

 Go outside and collect treasures to paint (rocks, pine cones, leaves, sticks)